isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 # IANA Considerations

+This document has no IANA actions.
 Gordian Envelope has already been assigned CBOR tag #200 by IANA.

 --- back